drawwithcode/2020-Mouse-Party/README.md

 ```

 ### User Connection
-We had to manage user connection at different moments without getting the song to start back from the beginning.
+We had to manage user connection at different moments without letting the song start back from the beginning.
 We managed to make the song start on the first user, then the following users will inherit the ability to emit time from the first user who joined the room.
-In this way we let the song continue even if the first user logs off.
+This way the song continues even if the first user logs off.

-After that, we had to solve a small bug we encountered: the user icons were flickering and do not respond correctly to log-ins and log-puts from the users.
+After that, we had to solve a small bug we encountered: the user icons were flickering and did not respond correctly to log-ins and log-outs from the users.
 We solved it sending the delete cursor message a second time, just a few instants after the first one.

 ```javascript
 ...